 The exhibition would be suitable for Key Stage 3 and 4 students to support citizenship education.

-Currently on display (during normal pool opening times) until the end of 2021 in the empty Gala Pool at Grade II* listed Moseley Road Baths in Balsall Heath, the exhibition will be available for touring around venues around Birmingham in 2022.
+The exhibition will be available for touring around venues around Birmingham during 2022.
 The exhibition is supported by a Learning Guide which covers both the heritage and the development of the project in more depth.

 If you are interested in hosting the exhibition, running an event, taking a tour, or if you work in education or would just like to find out more, please contact Rachel Gillies at firstname.lastname@example.org.